How we can help you save water!

 Noticed moisture, mold or a musty smell on any walls, ceilings or floors?

 If there is a pipe leaking underneath a wall, ceiling or floor it’s time to call the experts in!
 It’s really important these leaks addressed before further damage occurs.

 - Rainwater Harvesting

 Still want the luxury of watering your garden even during water restrictions?

 By installing a rainwater tank you can collect, store and recycle rainwater for use in the garden.
 Save the planet, your water bill and money.
-Read about how Topline installed a rainwater tank with irrigation system for a happy customer here: https://www.toplinetradeservices.co.nz/projects/rainwater-harvesting.html
+We have information on how rain water tanks work on our Rainwater Harvesting page or look at our showcase on rainwater tank installation, with an irrigation system for a happy customer here: https://www.toplinetradeservices.co.nz/projects/rainwater-harvesting.html

 - Other things you can do